-The underwriters propose to offer the common share units offered by us to the public at the public offering price per respective common share unit set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the common share units and to other securities dealers at such price less a concession of up to US\$0.1446 per common share unit
+The underwriter proposes to offer the Common Share Units or Pre-Funded Warrant Units offered by us to the public at the public offering price per respective Unit set forth on the cover of this prospectus.
+In addition, the underwriter may offer some of the Units to other securities dealers at such price less a concession of up to US\$ per Common Share Unit and US\$ per Pre-Funded Warrant Unit.

-If all of the common share units offered by us are not sold at the respective public offering prices per common share unit, the underwriters may change the offering price per common share unit and other selling terms by means of a supplement to this prospectus.
+If all of the Units offered by us are not sold at the respective public offering prices per Unit, the underwriter may change the offering price per Common Share Unit or Pre-Funded Warrant Unit and other selling terms by means of a supplement to this prospectus.

-We have also agreed to reimburse certain of the representative's accountable expenses not to exceed US\$80,000 in the aggregate, and non-accountable expenses not to exceed 1% of the aggregate gross proceeds of this offering.
+We have also agreed to reimburse certain of the representative's accountable expenses not to exceed US\$100,000 in the aggregate, and non-accountable expenses not to exceed 1.0% of the aggregate gross proceeds of this offering.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursement, will be approximately US\$700,000.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts, commissions and underwriter expense reimbursements, will be approximately US\$ million.